-Prerequisite: Permission of Department Chair and instructor Corequisite: Individual Instruction (and/or MUS6615 for Vocal Performance and Musical Theatre emphasis) during semesters of recital preparation and performance Students give a public presentation of selected musical repertoire under the guidance of the student's individual instructor.
+Corequisite: Individual Instruction in the major instrument and/or MUS6615 for Vocal Performance and Musical Theatre emphasis during semesters of recital preparation and performance.
+Students give a public presentation of selected musical repertoire under the guidance of the student's individual instructor.